patch-tech/dpm/README.md

 First, you must have Rust installed.
 See https://rustup.rs/ for instructions.

 Second, you must have the `tonic` crate's dependencies installed.
-Follow the instrucitons for your operating system [here](https://github.com/hyperium/tonic#dependencies).
+Follow the instructions for your operating system [here](https://github.com/hyperium/tonic#dependencies).
 On macOS, `brew install protobuf` is sufficient.

 Then,